Benkaz3/note-app/README.md

 This is a simple note-taking app written in React + Vite.
 It allows users to create, edit, and delete notes.
-The app provides a user-friendly interface for managing and organizing notes effectively.
+The app provides markdown syntax and preview of notes.

 ## Features